Less-Bad/lessbad.github.io/src/posts/not-a-problem.md

 > … one’s experience may contain a component of pain or bittersweet sorrow, but if this component does not render the overall experience negative or disagreeable, then this experience does not constitute suffering on the definition employed here.
 (Vinding, 2020)

-## No problem: on severe suffering, missing happiness, and pure absence of happiness
+## Not a problem: on severe suffering, missing happiness, and pure absence of happiness

 In a nutshell, the argument is that the absence of happiness (or any other experiential state[^non-exp]) is not a problem unless there is someone who _suffers_ the absence (and in that case the suffering/dissatisfaction is what is inherently problematic, not the absence of happiness in itself).
 Or to put it differently, there’s no need or some kind of universal command[^oblig-source] to go from an empty or otherwise untroubled state to a state of (higher) “value”.